PM comments deepen Bulgaria leadership crisis

-SOFIA (Reuters) - Bulgaria’s outgoing prime minister on Friday criticized the idea of forming a grand coalition to calm anti-government protests, deepening uncertainty over who will lead the European Union’s poorest economy.
+SOFIA, March 1 (Reuters) - Bulgaria’s outgoing prime minister on Friday criticised the idea of forming a grand coalition to calm anti-government protests, deepening uncertainty over who will lead the European Union’s poorest economy.

 The mass demonstrations against high electricity prices and low living standards have left Bulgaria facing an early parliamentary election in May in which protest votes could leave the main parties struggling to form a majority.